 The Church of Beatitudes

 The church blends in the nature surrounding it and does not dominate it.
 The Italian architect Antonio Barluzzi designed it, and the Italian dictator Benito Mussolini partly financed the construction work.
-This is why there was an inscription dedicated to Mussolini stating that the church was built in the 15th year of his rule.
-In 1970, the inscription was replaced with “Lavs Tibi Chiste” – We Adore You, Christ.

 I hope this video shall help you experience how it feels to be there and maybe also imagine how it felt to be at this place during the Sermon on the Mount by our Lord Jesus.
 More importantly, I hope it will help you think about the meaning of Jesus’ teaching.